Predictia/AQUA/docs/sphinx/source/core_components.rst

 - **documentation-fix**: This is the name of the fixer.
   It is used to identify the fixer and will be used in the entry metadata to specify which fixer to use.
 (See :ref:`add-data` for more details)
-- **method**: This is the method used to fix the data.
-  Available methods are:
-    - **replace**: use the fixes overriding the default ones ``<MODEL_NAME>-default``.
-      If you do not specify anything, this is the basic behaviour.
-    - **merge**: merge the fixes with the default ones, with priority for the former.
-      It can be used if the most of fixes from default are good, but something different in the specific source is required.
+- **parent**: a source ``fixer_name`` with which the current fixes have to be merged.
 - **data_model**: the name of the data model for coordinates.
 (See :ref:`coord-fix`).
-- **coords**: extra coordinate handling if data model is not flexible enough.
+- **coords**: extra coordinates handling if data model is not flexible enough.
   (See :ref:`coord-fix`).
-- **decumulation**: ``deltat`` and ``jump`` are defined to instruct the Reader decumulator about how to treat variables if we set ``decumulate: true``
+- **decumulation**:
+    - If only ``deltat`` is specified, all the variables that are considered flux variables will be divided by the ``deltat``.
+This is done automatically based on target and source units.
+    - If additionally ``decumulate: true`` is specified for a specific variable, a time derivative of the variable will be computed.
+      This is tipically done for cumulated fluxes for the IFS model, that are cumulated on a period longer than the output saving frequency.
+      The additional ``jump`` parameter specifies the period of cumulation.
+      Only months are supported at the moment, implying that fluxes are reset at the beginning of each month.
 - **vars**: this is the main fixer block, described in detail on the following section :ref:`metadata-fix`.

 .. _metadata-fix: